jorendorff/machine-learning/notes.md

 https://www.jmlr.org/papers/volume3/bengio03a/bengio03a.pdf

+The basic idea being explored is simultaneously training (a) word-vectors and (b) a language model.

+The training set is about 14 million words -- tiny by today's standards.

+They include a bunch of practical details, like how they distributed the work using a cluster of 32 x 2 CPUs on a low-latency LAN (...it was CPUs back then, I guess, no GPU compute, much less cloud TPU).

+A lot of ink is dedicated to showing their model is better than statistical models based on n-grams (the state of the art at the time).

 -   Q: This talks of the model in terms of a function on n words that approximates the probability of the last of those words, given that the others preceded it.
 I assume this in turn is approximated by a continuous